uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

  "driving_log.csv  IMG"

 #### 2. Submission includes functional code
+For a first preview you might want to download and play the [video.mp4](https://github.com/uv10000/P4/blob/master/video.mp4)

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-For afirst preview you might want to download and viev the [video.mp4](https://github.com/uv10000/P4/blob/master/video.mp4)
+(Provided the Unity-simulator is up and running.)

 #### 3. Submission code is usable and readable